Vienna State Opera Reopens With Just 100 Guests Per Show - UrduPoint

 Outdoor events can accomodate more spectators, though numbers are also capped.

-Dominique Meyer, who hands over his job as director of the opera house to Bogdan Roscic this month, told AFP in April that the silencing of the state opera halls was "emotionally very trying".
+Dominique Meyer, who hands over his job as director of the opera house to Bogdan Roscic at the end of this month, told AFP in April that the silencing of the state opera halls was "emotionally very trying".

 The opera and other concert venues have asked the government for more support to make up for lost revenues due to the shutdown.